sara-nl/sdrdocs/source/pages/advanced/account.rst

 Account
 =================

 The user account page provides an overview of all the objects you own, administer or are a member of.
-In this overview, tabular listings of these objects are shown in dedicated tabs.
+For each type of object or task, a tab is available.
+In these tabs, tabular listings of these objects are shown.

 .. _account-profile: